 c) Inform the concerned department in charge in case of any discrepancy.

-d) Ensure that there is no spillage of scrap/reject on the floor or road during transfer.
+d) Ensure that there is no spillage of scrap/reject on the floor during transfer.

 5) Reject/Scrap Generation :

-Rejects generated at various stages of the manufacturing site of pharmaceutical products should be systematically collected, accounted for, and disposed of correctly to prevent misuse.
+Rejects generated at various stages of pharmaceutical product manufacturing sites must be systematically collected, accounted for, and disposed of correctly to prevent misuse.

-a) Product rejects generated during material processing and transfer operations are destroyed on the shop floor.
+a) Product rejects from material processing and transfer operations must destroyed on the shop floor.

 b) Product residues extracted into dust extraction system at various stages of manufacture or leftover in various processing equipment and machinery destroyed on the shop floor.

-c) Rejects generated during compression, encapsulation, coating, filling, and inspection stages were destroyed on the shop floor.
+c) Rejects generated during compression, encapsulation, coating, filling, and inspection stages must destroyed on the shop floor.

-d) Rejects generated from in-process checks such as weight variation, volume checks, leak testing of the strip, etc. Product to be destroyed on the shop floor and packing material sent to scrap yard.
+d) Rejects resulting from in-process checks, such as weight variation, volume checks, and strip leak testing, must be destroyed on the shop floor, while packing materials are to be sent to the scrapyard.

-e) Excess or rejected printed packing materials coded or non-coded, like labels, leaflets, foils, tubes, etc., at the end of the packing operation were defaced/shredded and sent to the scrap yard.
+e) Excess or rejected printed packing materials like labels, leaflets, foils, and tubes must be defaced/shredded at the end of the packing operation and sent to the scrapyard.

 f) Excess or used stereos after completion of batch coding to be destroyed by doing small pieces.

-g) Obsolete printed packing materials in the stores defaced /shredded in a scrapyard.
+g) Obsolete printed packing materials in the stores shall be defaced /shredded in a scrapyard.

-h) Excess sample that remains after the testing, is to be destroyed in the laboratory.
+h) Excess samples that remain after the testing, shall be destroyed in the laboratory.

-i) Control samples in the custody of IPQA after the mandatory storage period was destroyed in the laboratory.
+i) Control samples in the custody of IPQA after the mandatory storage period shall be destroyed in the laboratory.

 6) General Principles :